-- Highly interactive and immersive exhibition spread across five levels
+- Interactive and immersive exhibition spread across five levels

 - Also includes such aspects as AI and creativity or the future of mobility